ljlx1120/calTrack/README.md

 * _input: 1000_
 * _output: 2 pounds_

-* _Stretch goal...Program can suggest a workout routine when the user specifies how many calories or pounds they want to burn as well as suggesting max calorie intake_
+* _Program can suggest a workout routine when the user specifies how many calories or pounds they want to burn as well as suggesting max calorie intake_
 * _input: 5 pounds_
 * _output: running 3x week 20 minutes at least, eating 100 calories a day_